This accessibility statement applies to the website of the National Crime Agency at nationalcrimeagency.gov.uk.

 Non-compliance with the accessibility regulations

 - An interactive slide show "The Journey of a Firearm" is not usable from the keyboard or screen readers (WCAG 2.1 success criterion 2.1.1 Keyboard).
 We are investigating how we can fix this.
-We expect the solution to be in place by the end of October.
+We will be reviewing this across 2022.

 - The Skip to Content link skips over the page header but on some pages also skips some main content, which is an incorrect implementation of WCAG 2.1 success criterion 2.4.1 Bypass blocks.
-We expect a solution to be in place by the end of October.
+We will be reviewing this across 2022.

 - Some delete buttons on the Publications page do not work from the keyboard or screen readers (WCAG 2.1 success criterion 2.1.1 Keyboard).
-We expect a solution to be in place by the end of October.
+We will be reviewing this across 2022.

 - Images on the website do not all have (as defined by WCAG) adequate alt texts and/or contain text, so screen reader users do not know what they convey (WCAG 2.1 success criterion 1.1.1 Non-text content or 1.4.5 Images of text).
-We expect a solution to be in place by the end of October.
+We will be reviewing this across 2022.
 We have been ensuring staff are trained up to do this so that all future use of images meets accessibility standards.

 - The focus indicator is difficult to see on some links in some browsers (WCAG 2.1 success criterion 1.4.11 Non-text contrast).
-We expect a solution to be in place by the end of October.
+We will be reviewing this across 2022.

 - Welsh language content does not contain the correct language attribute, so many screen readers do not pronounce the words correctly.
 (This fails WCAG 2.1 success criteria 3.1.1 Language of Page and 3.1.2 Language of Parts.)
 These pages will be corrected.